Mayfield and Chubb combine to carry Browns past Ravens 40-25

 HAIL BRIAN

-The Ravens inducted former coach Brian Billick into the team’s Ring of Honor, adding his name to the facade on the upper deck.
+The Ravens inducted former coach Brian Billick into the team’s Ring of Honor , adding his name to the facade on the upper deck.
 Billick led Baltimore to a Super Bowl victory during the 2000 season and went 85-67 from 1999-2007.

 INJURIES